DhRiTiD/Bookish-Happiness/The SOLUTION.md

 The donated books will be marked as 'available' on the app and will be filtered through class, subject, publication, condition, etc.

+Thus, this app will help us as students develop along with country.

+Here, my motive is to help in the development and education of the students.
+Growing this app will serve as a mode for donation for uniforms, stationary and other essentials that can be donated for those in need and will help the youth plan a good future for them and the country :)

+I hope this app may grow and serve the people and our India!

 Dhriti Dhall,
 Blue Hat Coder at WHJR